-Asakusa Tori-noichi 2024] Let's bring in good fortune at the lively autumn festival Tori-noichi!
-This year it will be held 3 times♪♪
+Asakusa Tori-no-ichi 2025] Let's bring in good fortune at Tori-no-ichi, a lively autumn festival!

 - Tokyo